 It’s not magic pixie dust, but I think it will help!

-1. Know the Score: Use Accuracy and Fluency Rates to Help Determine Instructional Reading Level
+1. Know the Score: Use Accuracy and Fluency Rates from a Running Record to Help Determine Instructional Reading Level

 When a running record concludes, you’ll evaluate the student’s accuracy and fluency rates and use those scores to help you determine if the text was at the appropriate instructional level.
 A score of 89% or below would reveal the text was too difficult and may be considered to be at the student’s frustration level.
 A text at this level would not be appropriate for that student to read during Guided Reading instruction.
 In the case of a difficult or frustrating text, you may want to stop the assessment and repeat it later using a more appropriate instructional text.